-Animals are first vaccinated for rabies between 4 and 6 months of age.
+Animals are first vaccinated for rabies between four and six months of age.
 They need a booster one year from that date.
 They are then vaccinated every three years if the veterinarian uses a vaccination that is labeled for three-years.
 However, please note that some veterinarians carry rabies vaccines that are labeled for only one-year duration.

 We use the rabies vaccines that are labeled for three-years.
 If we are late for the one-year booster or the three-year booster, then the next rabies vaccine received will only be good for one year.

 Denver Animal Protection (DAP) provides care to more than 12,000 pets each year.
 DAP operates Denver Animal Shelter (DAS), an open-admissions shelter that is home to more than 6,000 lost and abandoned pets each year.